Bicriteria Multidimensional Mechanism Design with Side Information: Introduction

 Beyond mechanism design, the field of {\em data-driven algorithm design}~\citep{balcan2020data} establishes theoretical foundations for a strand of what was largely empirical work on sample-based algorithm configuration (that predates sample-based mechanism design, {\em e.g.,}~\citet{Horvitz01:Bayesian}).
 This line of work is thematically similar to ours, but the main focus of our paper (and of the mechanism design with predictions literature more broadly) is to quantify the performance improvement obtainable based on the quality of predictions (that might have been obtained through learning from data). \citet{khodak2022learning} show how to ``learn the predictions in algorithms with predictions", thus concretely connecting the two research strands.

 \paragraph{Work subsequent to our initial publication} After our initial conference publication~\citep{balcan2023bicriteria}, a number of papers have continued to grow the area of mechanism design with predictions.
 Still, this literature has largely focused on single-parameter settings.
-Specific applications include online single-item auctions~\citep{balkanski2023online}, single-parameter clock auctions~\citep{gkatzelis2024clock}, and randomized single-item auctions~\citep{caragiannis2024randomized}.
-Most closely related to the present paper is the work of~\citet{lu2023competitive} who use the idea of randomly modifying weakest types, that we proposed in the original conference version of the present paper~\citep{balcan2023bicriteria}, for error-tolerant design in a variety of single-parameter settings---such as digital good auctions and auctions for the sale of multiple copies of a single item.
+Specific applications include online single-item auctions~\citep{balkanski2024online}, single-parameter clock auctions~\citep{gkatzelis2025clock}, and randomized single-item auctions~\citep{caragiannis2024randomized}.
+(Unlike~\citet{caragiannis2024randomized}, we do not require knowledge of an upper bound on agent valuations.
+Their analysis and results hinges on a version of Myerson's lemma that does not generalize beyond single-parameter settings.)~\citet{lu2024competitive} use the idea of randomly modifying weakest types, that we proposed in the original conference version of the present paper~\citep{balcan2023bicriteria}, for error-tolerant design in a variety of single-parameter settings such as digital good auctions and auctions for the sale of multiple copies of a single item.~\citet{christodoulou2024mechanism} study a model where predictions are made directly on the mechanism's output.
+Specifically, the mechanism designer receives a prediction positing what the efficient allocation is, and the goal is to use that prediction to alleviate the computational cost of finding the true efficient allocation.
+We show that their model of ``output advice" is compatible with our model of predictors.
+Furthermore, we prove that qualitative predictions about the efficient allocation (like those studied by~\citet{christodoulou2024mechanism}) are too weak to improve revenue beyond VCG (the formal statement and proof are deferred to the appendix).
+Finally, \citet{balcan2025increasing} show how to learn the welfare level of weakest types from data,~\citet{prasad2026weakest} design new type-space-dependent core-selecting auctions and develop constraint generation algorithms for computing weakest types, and~\citet{prasad2025revenue} derive the revenue-optimal efficient mechanism when type spaces are completely general (the construction is a generalization of weakest-type VCG).